 - Increased Bandwidth – With more data moving in and out of your office, you may need to increase your office’s bandwidth to accommodate remote employees.
 Using a cloud-based application or server requires additional bandwidth and some companies provide a stipend to ensure remote employees have high-speed internet at home.

-- Bandwidth Monitoring – Because employees will be access your server remotely, they will use more bandwidth than someone in the office on the local network.
+- Bandwidth Monitoring – Because employees will be accessing your server remotely, they will use more bandwidth than someone in the office on the local network.
 A good IT firm can help you determine your bandwidth needs by monitoring your usage during normal and peak times.
 [See Good Internet Speeds for more information.]

 Besides the benefits of retaining and recruiting top talent for your firm and saving on office expenditures, setting up a remote work infrastructure also prepares your company for disasters that may cause your team to work remotely unexpectedly.
 [See 3 Types of Disasters That Can Destroy Your Business.]